Property or funds pledged to support a debt, which can affect approval, pricing, and lender recovery rights.

 Borrowers encounter collateral in secured-credit products, including some Secured Loan arrangements and deposit-backed accounts such as a Secured Credit Card.
 The term helps explain why secured products can sometimes be easier to qualify for than purely unsecured ones.

 Collateral also belongs in broader Creditworthiness and Risk-Based Pricing discussions because stronger support can change how the lender evaluates the request.
+It also helps explain why the lender can hold a Security Interest and use stronger recovery tools later.
+In many purchase loans, the effective strength of the collateral is also shaped by the Down Payment and the resulting Loan-to-Value Ratio.

 Collateral is not the same as a routine monthly payment.
 It is the pledged backing behind the account, not the amount the borrower owes each cycle.